 Special glasses for myopia control

-For children with progressive myopia, there are modern lenses that slow down its progression:
+For children with progressive myopia, there are modern lenses that slow down its evolution:

 -